svenbolte/foldergallery/readme.txt

 This plugin generates file listings, picture galleries and Sliders from a folder using three types of shortcodes.
 The pictures folder must be uploaded (using FTP) somewhere on the server (e.g. wp-content/upload).
 It must be writable (chmod 777).
 Folder Gallery Plugin does not include any lightbox JS engine anymore.
 You have to install one or use a compatible lightbox plugin.
 See FAQ.
+Now descriptions can be uploaded in a text file with filename.jpg,descritiontext.
+Once found in the folder desriptions will be displayed in dirlist an in gallery.

 To show a documents list for download pdf files use shortcode